-Ampyra comes as a 10-milligram tablet.
-You take one tablet twice a day, 12 hours apart.
-You should never take more than one tablet at once or more than two tablets in a 24-hour period.
+You’ll need a prescription from your doctor.
+You take one 10-milligram tablet twice a day, 12 hours apart.
+You should never take more than one pill at once or more than two in 24 hours.

 You can take Ampyra with or without food.
-Swallow Ampyra tablets whole.
-Do not break, crush, chew, or dissolve tablets before swallowing.
-Doing so could cause the medication to be released too fast, possibly causing a seizure.
+Swallow the tablets whole.
+Don’t break, crush, chew, or dissolve them before you take them.
+That could release the medication too fast in your body, possibly causing a seizure.